mozilla/mozillians/docs/installation.rst

 .. note::
     Installing Mozillians might be daunting.
-Ask for help in #mozillians on irc.mozilla.org.  tofumatt, ednapiranha or davedash will be happy to help.
+Ask for help in #mozillians on irc.mozilla.org.  tofumatt, timw, or tallOwen will be happy to help.

 You'll need ruby, vagrant, Virtualbox and git.
-The following steps will help you:
+The following steps will help
+you:

 1. Install vagrant (requires ``ruby``)::